 Additional Resources

-Preliminary net trailer orders rose about 3,500 units from November to December 2024, but at 24,300 units, were lower compared to December 2023, down 3% y/y.
-Seasonal adjustment (SA) at this point in the annual order cycle lowers December’s tally to 17,500 units, but that’s about 17% above November’s seasonally adjusted intake.
-Final December results will be available later this month.
+Preliminary net trailer orders dropped about 3,700 units from January to February, a contraction of 17%.
+At 18,000 units, order intake was down about 14% compared to February 2024.
+Seasonal adjustment (SA) at this point in the annual order cycle lowers February tally to 17,000 units, and that’s about 12% below January’s seasonally adjusted intake.
+Final February results will be available later this month.
 This preliminary market estimate is typically within ±5% of the final order tally.

 Click here to learn more information about ACT's State of the Industry: U.S. Trailers.